Vishnuprasad1996/syook-dishPl/README.md

+Download dependencies by running

+npm install

+Start the app using

+cd myapp npm start

+Open http://localhost:3000 to view it in your browser.

+Language Used:

+Reactjs

 react-dishpoll
 Problem Statement
 Make a small react app for ranking dishes.
 Multiple users should be able to login into the app and vote for their favourite dishes and see the results of the poll.